davidryan59/linfun/README.md

 - n will be a non-negative integer
 - for n=0, function is zero everywhere
 - for n=1, function is constant v1 everywhere
+- for [t, v] if either t or v is not a finite number, then coord will be **ignored**
 - if ti is not strictly greater than t(i-1), then [ti, vi] will be **ignored**
-- After construction, the set of coords is available in `lf.array` which is **an array of arrays of finite real numbers**
+- After construction, the set of coords is available in `lf.array` which is **an array of coords**, each coord of the form [t, v], with t and v finite real numbers
 - All of the following are **immutable** and cannot be changed after construction:
   - `lf`
   - `lf.array`